kartha01/IBMPartnerDemo/Data.md

 1. If you pick Watson Studio or Watson Machine Learning tiles, there will be no actions to take.
 You can proceed and create a project.

 ### Increase the capacity or scale up your service
+1. To scale services, you will need to have the command line installed.
+(Instruction under the ***Adding additional services*** section)
 1. You can scale **up** the services by executing these commands for either **wsl** or **wml**.  **Note:** There is currently no scale down function.
 1. Run env to verify that the following variables are exported
    ~~~